JeffLong72/wordpress-wp-cli/README.md

 Example;

-Type $ wp foo test --name='Joe bloggs' --email='joe@bloggs.com' to pass the "name" and "email" params to the "test" function within the "foo" class.
+Type $ wp foo test --name='Joe bloggs' --email='joe@bloggs.com' to send the "name" and "email" params to the "test" function within the "foo" class.
+You can add as many additional --key=value params as required.

 # Installation